AvivRichman/league-of-legends-dashboard/analysis.md

 &ensp; Description: A pie chart displaying the distribution of different types of kills achieved by the player <br />
 &ensp; &ensp; (e.g., solo kills, ks(kill steak), etc.).<br />

-&ensp; Purpose: Visualizes the player's kill distribution, helping to understand the player's impact on the team. &ensp; kills.<br />
+&ensp; Purpose: Visualizes the player's kill distribution, helping to understand the player's impact on the team. <br />

 &ensp; Metrics Used: Kill Distribution<br />